hasura/graphql-engine/docs/graphql/manual/queries/soft-deletes.rst

   :depth: 1
   :local:

 Some projects may require records to be "soft deleted".
-This will not actually remove items from your database, but mark them with a timestamp to indicate when they were deleted.
+This pattern wil not actually remove items from your database, but mark them with a timestamp to indicate when they were deleted.

 A common approach is to add a column such as `deleted_at` which is a nullable timestamp.
 When there is a timestamp value, it should be excluded from queries by default.